 From the afore-mentioned list you can now understand what the examination consists of, how long it takes and hence chart your road to IELTS.
-But your preparation for IELTS is incomplete if you do not know the types of questions that are asked in an IELTS examination.
-The question types in IELTS are discussed in the following section.
+But your preparation for the test is incomplete if you do not know the types of questions that are asked in it.
+The question types in the test are discussed in the following section.

 What Should You Expect from the IELTS

-The road to IELTS is incomplete if you do not know the types of questions you will come across in the examination.
-The types of questions that you will come across in each section of IELTS are as follows:
+Your preparation is incomplete if you do not know the types of questions you will come across in the examination.
+The types of questions that you will come across in each section of the test are as follows:

 - In the Listening section you will have to listen to and analyze conversations, monologues, announcements or academic lectures.
 Based on the audio clips played you will have to answer the questions.
 The questions maybe multiple choice, match the following or even completing a table.
 The instructions regarding the answering process will also be given in the audio clips.
 Remember the clips will be played only once.
 This section will analyze you skill in being able to understand instructions given in English.